fangel/RelAlg.js/README.md

 ### Set difference

 Set differences are calculated using the `-` binary operations.
-Note that the two relations must have the same attributes, _NOTE:_ in the same order!.
+Note that the two relations must have the same attributes, _NOTE_: in the same order!.
 Example:

 	Relation1 - Relation2

+### Cartesian product (Cross-product)

+The Cartesian product of two relations is created with the `X` binary operator.
+Example:

+	Relation1 X Relation2

+**Warning**: If the two relations both have an attribute with the same name, there is a _naming conflict_.
+This is indicated by the attributes being listed in attributes to highlight the conflict.
+You should use position-based renaming to rename both of the offending attributes!

 ## Extending the grammar